How Global Entry works: A complete Guide for Families

 What is Global Entry?

 Global Entry is a program that helps travelers get through U.S. immigration faster and with less stress.
 Once you’re approved, you can skip the regular lines and use a special kiosk instead.
-It’s quick, easy, and saves you time, especially at busy airports like New York or Los Angels.
+It’s quick and easy, saving you time, especially at busy airports like New York or Los Angeles.

 Global Entry and TSA PreCheck: A Bonus You’ll Love